UNIT-Electronics-MX/unit_devlab_i2c_fram_fm24w256_module/hardware/README.md

 | NVc | Endurance | 10^14 | - | - | Cycles |
 </div>

-*<b>Note: </b> Data retention depends on the ambient temperature, for more information please refer to FM24W256 manufacturer datasheet.
+**Note:** Data retention depends on the ambient temperature, for more information please refer to FM24W256 manufacturer datasheet.

 ## Pinout